 Dandelion Improves Skin Hydration

-The same study also shows that dandedlion improves skin hydration, leaving the skin plumper and well-moisturized (4).
+The aforementioned study also shows that dandelion improves skin hydration, leaving the skin plumper and well-moisturized (4).
 The exact mechanism as to how this occurs isn’t known.

 Dandelions Are Anti-Viral